mit-submit/submit-users-guide/source/running.rst

        # You can also ask for the jobs on the different clusters with the -M option.
 You can also use a specific cluster (e.g. submit, lqcd).
        squeue -M all -u <username>

-In order to analyze your jobs you can use the scontrol feature of slurm.
+In order to analyze your jobs you can use the scontrol feature of Slurm.

 .. code-block:: sh